The Deep Cleaning House Checklist to Follow & Room-by-room Chores

 - Remove any stains from carpets and upholstery.
 Check our guide on cleaning wool carpets.

 - Vacuum or mop all floors: carpets, hardwood, tiles, linoleum.
 Consider booking a professional service for hot water extraction or dry chem cleaning of your carpets/rugs.
+Learn more about pressurised hot water extraction.

 - Polish hard floors if present.
 This is best done by a hard floor cleaning service.